ryanbylee/cs-118/README.md

-# CS118 Project 0
+# CS118 Project 1: HTTP Server

-This is the repo for spring23 cs118 project 0.
+This is the repo for spring23 CS118 project 1, which consists of the source code for a HTTP server that is capable of sending the file requested by a client through HTTP.

-## Academic Integrity Note

-You are encouraged to host your code in private repositories on [GitHub](https://github.com/), [GitLab](https://gitlab.com), or other places.
-At the same time, you are PROHIBITED to make your code for the class project public during the class or any time after the class.
-If you do so, you will be violating academic honestly policy that you have signed, as well as the student code of conduct and be subject to serious sanctions.

 ## Provided Files

-- `project` is folder to develop codes for future projects.
+- `project` folder stores Makefile and server.c.
-- `docker-compose.yaml` and `Dockerfile` are files configuring the containers.
+- `docker-compose.yaml` and `Dockerfile` are files configuring the Docker containers.

 ## Bash commands